 Sharon Bray, Ed.D.

-My master’s degree was earned at Mt.
-St. Vincent University in Halifax, my doctoral degree in Educational Psychology from the University of Toronto, and I later completed additional studies in creative and transformative writing.
-I’ve written and published two books on the healing experience of expressive writing for cancer patients, co-edited an anthology of cancer patients’ writings for Stanford University, and written several articles on the healing power of expressive writing.
-I make my home in Toronto together with my husband, a retired psychologist, and our rescue dog, “Maggie.”
+I completed graduate studies at Mt.
+St. Vincent University in Halifax and earned a doctoral degree in Educational Psychology from the University of Toronto.
+I also completed additional studies in creative and transformative writing.
+I’ve written two books on the healing experience of expressive writing, co-edited an anthology of cancer patients’ writings for Stanford University, and written several articles on the healing power of expressive writing.
+I now live in Toronto with my husband, a retired psychologist, and our rescue dog, “Maggie.”

 * * * * *